PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 lines and the exporter by net 66 lines.
 No model conversion or inference was run.

+The trailing singleton-reshape-to-channel-first-binary rewrite now lives in one indexed fast-precanonicalize policy helper.
+Its two focused match patterns, `H == 1`/feature-width guard, following binary operand relationship, reshape rewrite, and CF evidence update no longer occupy the exporter loop.
+A synthetic reshape/Add chain proves `[N,1,1,C]` to `[N,C,1,1]` repair.
+Fourteen focused policy/ownership tests pass (95 unrelated architecture tests deselected), together with Ruff, syntax validation, and `git diff --check`; the orchestrator shrunk from 1,186 to 1,158 lines and the exporter by net 27 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-